dolittle007/dolittle007.github.io/about/index.md

 - I really like [reading](/read) books associated with statistics, Python and JavaScript, especially those involve data visualization.
 - I'm fascinated with the use of graphical displays to understand data with visualization.
-- I'm a passionate Python user as well as a [developer](/software) of statistical software in R.
+- I'm a passionate Python user.

 ## Blog

-Occasionally, I like to talk about data analysis, visualization, statistics, R and related stuff in my blog [Data Beauty](/blog).
+Occasionally, I like to talk about data analysis, genetics, genomics, data visualization, statistics, R and related stuff in my blog [Data Beauty](/blog).